ben-davis/notes/cs-app/Computer Systems - A Programmer's Perspective.md

 I won't make extensive notes on the ISA specifically, but will make notes on the new information it introduces.

 ### 4.1.3 - Instruction Encoding
-Each instruction, along with an data required for that instruction, needs to be encoded.
+Each instruction, along with any data required for that instruction, needs to be encoded.
 This is determined by the ISA.

+How the bytes in an instruction are used:
-Instructions can reuse code from other instructions, if there share functionality.
+1. Instructions can reuse code from other instructions, if there share functionality.
 This is determined by the lower-order 4 bits in the initial byte of the instruction.

-Another byte can be used to specify registers that should be used as operands.
+2. Another byte can be used to specify registers that should be used as operands.

-Another byte that is used for some instructions is a *constant word*, used for immediate data.
+3. Another byte that is used for some instructions is a *constant word*, used for immediate data.

-All instructions must have a unique interpretation.
+**All instructions must have a unique interpretation.**

-RISC vs CISC
+There are two main types of instructions sets, *CISC* and *RISC*:

-- CISC are complex instructions sets like x86-64 and represent a gradual increase in complexity as new features were added to ISAs.
+1. *CISC* are complex instructions sets like x86-64 and represent a gradual increase in complexity as new features were added to ISAs.
 Instructions can be in the thousands.
-- RISC is the opposite worldview, where the instruction set is specifically restricted, allowing for much simpler and efficient hardware.
-Instructions are typically less than 100 (nowadays RISC is more complex with more instructions).
+2. *RISC* is the opposite worldview, where the instruction set is specifically restricted, allowing for much simpler and efficient hardware.
+Instructions are typically less than 100 (nowadays RISC is more complex with more instructions but still small relative to CISC).

-- Generally this means that compilers targeting RISC have to do a lot more work than CISC as complex behaviors have to be constructed from simpler instructions rather than using an existing one provided by the ISA.
+Generally this means that compilers targeting RISC have to do a lot more work than CISC as complex behaviors have to be constructed from simpler instructions rather than using an existing one provided by the ISA.
+For example, RISC ISAs have no condition codes, instead requiring the result of a condition be stored in an explicitly provided register.
+They also have simple addressing, just base and displacement.
-- Examples:
-	- RISC have no condition codes, instead requiring the result of a condition be stored in an explicitly provided register.
-	- Simple addressing, just base and displacement.

 ### 4.1.4 Exceptions
-A program's state can be accessing via a status code, with an enum of states based on what's happening.
+A program's state can be accessed via a status code, with an enum of states based on what's happening.
 E.g. invalid memory access, invalid instruction, etc.

 ### 4.2 Logic Design and the Hardware Control Language HCL
 0s and 1s are represented by either the presence of a high or low voltage, with high = 1v and low = 0v.

-Three major components required for a digital system:
+Three major components are required for a digital system:
 1. Combinational logic: compute functions on bits
 2. Memory elements: to store bits
 3. Clock signals: regulate updating of memory elements